ezfe/TimeKeeper/README.md

 The block ID can be changed if you experience conflicts.
 This is the same with all mods.

 Last updated October 14, 2013

+##Screenshot

+You can see a screenshot here: https://github.com/ezfe/TimeKeeper/blob/master/Screenshot.png